pyxem/pyxem/doc/loading_data.rst

 Files saved using HyperSpy can also be opened directly, as long as the dataset has one navigation dimension with a shape of 2.

-You can either use generated test dataset, or your own data.
+You can either use a generated test dataset, or your own data.
 To generate a test DPC dataset:

 .. code-block:: python